 In principle, the same techniques are also used to determine emission factors for brake and road surface wear.
 In the case of brake particles, the simulation of brake operation in the laboratory is more straightforward, and brake-wear emission factors have been directly determined this way.
 For example, Garg et al. (2000) and Sanders et al. (2002) have utilised closed-chamber dynamometers to collect dustfall particles, with airborne particles being sampled using filters, impactors and aerosol analysis instrumentation.

 There are inherent limitations to any of the techniques employed.
 Receptor modelling should generate accurate emission factors because samples are collected close to roadways.
-However, the samples obtained are a bulk average from different sources and different vehicles, and largely depend on environmental conditions (e.g. wind direction).
+However, the samples obtained are a bulk average from different sources and different vehicles and largely depend on environmental conditions (e.g. wind direction).
 Another significant problem with this method is that re-suspended particles arising from vehicle-generated turbulence may be included as primary emissions during sampling.
 On the other hand, laboratory experiments may not fully reproduce real-world vehicle (i.e. tyre or brake) operation, and can only concentrate on a small sample of brake pads or tyre types.
 Also, the airborne fraction produced depends on the geometry of the dynamometer facility and the sampling conditions utilised.

 Differences between these measurement techniques have contributed to the large ranges of particle emission rates reported in the literature.